Biden campaigns through Pennsylvania as his team quietly braces for more Democratic defections

 Instead, the president pledged to campaign harder going forward and to step up his political travel, according to two people who spoke on condition of anonymity to discuss private conversations.

+One Democrat the president spoke to, Sen. Alex Padilla of California, said he and others are pushing the Biden campaign to “let Joe be Joe, get him out there.”
+Padilla told AP, “I absolutely believe we can turn it around.”

-Five Democratic lawmakers have already called on him to abandon his reelection campaign ahead of November.
-As Congress reconvenes, meeting in person means more chances to discuss concerns about Biden's ability to withstand the remaining four months of the campaign — not to mention four more years in the White House — and true prospects of beating Republican presumptive nominee Donald Trump.
+At least five Democratic lawmakers have publicly called on him to abandon his reelection campaign ahead of November.
+As Congress reconvenes, meeting in person means more chances to discuss concerns about Biden's ability to withstand the remaining four months of the campaign — not to mention four more years in the White House — and true prospects of beating Republican presumptive nominee Trump.

 Biden’s campaign team is calling and texting lawmakers to try and head off more potential defections.
 They are also asking high-profile Biden supporters to speak out, in hopes of bringing those with lingering concerns back in line.